chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 #### Experience {{< emoji computer >}}
-I've built and helped to scale and observe a variety of services providing from Web SaaS, Webex Video, Jitsi video, IP Telephony Contact Center, Big Data processing, Machine Learning with NN and LLM Gen AI models.Confluent Kafka event streaming, Postgres/MySQL/Redshift/Aurora database
+I've built and helped to scale and observe a variety of services providing from Web SaaS, Webex Video, Jitsi video, IP Telephony Contact Center, Big Data processing, Machine Learning with NN and LLM Gen AI models.

 As part of this I helped to deploy, integrate, and operate Confluent Kafka, Postgres on RDS, AWS SQS, Redis on Elastic Cache, ActiveMQ/RabbitMQ, MySQL, Microsoft SQL Server in addition to cloud data engineering tools such as AWS Athena and Redshift